This page is an overview. For more detailed information, see the documents linked in “For more information,” below.

 Anna’s father, Johan (John), her uncle Hendricus (Harry), and her grandparents arrived in New York on their way to Sarnia on June 22, 1910.
-At the time he migrated, John was only 13, and he immediately went to work to help support the family.
+At the time he migrated, John was only 13, but he immediately went to work to help support the family.

 During their first years in the New World, many family members (including John) traveled back to Holland to visit friends and relatives.

-John married his first wife, Johanna (also a Dutch immigrant) in 1917.
+John married his first wife, Johanna (also a Dutch immigrant), in 1917.
 John and Jo had one son, William (Bill).